-Hearty, comforting, and very flavorful, this lentil stew is a great way to beat cold weather, tastes even better the next day, and freezes wonderfully!
+Hearty, comforting, and very flavorful, this easy lentil stew recipe is a great way to beat cold weather, tastes even better the next day, and freezes wonderfully!
 You can use bacon and chorizo or make it completely vegetarian.

-Greedy me would've taken the leftovers home, but I politely asked for the recipe since it was my first time at her house.
+It was originally given to me by a new friend after I had eaten it at her house.
+Greedy me would've taken the leftovers home, but I politely asked for the recipe since it was my first invitation.

-Ingredient list
+Ingredient Notes

 - Lentils: green lentils are my first choice as they keep their shape and bite despite the time the stew is simmering.
 After that, I opt for dry brown lentils.
 My experience with canned and red lentils is that they disintegrate too quickly and tend to become mushy.